Adventures in a Messy Life

 From the cradle to the cross Easter craft for your Sunday School

 Since taking over my church’s Sunday School lessons and having to look for crafts that will work for the non-crafty, a big order.
-I wanted a good Gospel centered craft for Easter Sunday for the kindergarten through second grade to put together.
+I wanted a good Gospel-centered craft for Easter Sunday for the kindergarten through second grade to put together.
 This Easter craft has to be taught by a cop teaching kindergarteners.
-I kid you not, we have a real life Kindergarten cop situation, only he happily volunteers with the kids and is awesome with them.
-While searching pinterest, I found this Christmast to Easter craft.
+I kid you not, we have a real-life Kindergarten cop situation, only he happily volunteers with the kids and is awesome with them.
+While searching Pinterest, I found this Christmas to Easter craft.

-But I knew our kindergarten cop Sunday School teacher was not going to show 20 kindergarteners how to do it.
+But I knew our kindergarten cop Sunday School teacher would not show 20 kindergarteners how to do it.
 So I simplified it.
 It also had to be easier on finding materials, since we will be doing this craft at two out of our three Easter services, and that means putting together supplies to make a couple hundred of these.

 Supplies for this Easter craft